 Indonesia Vacations and Sights to Explore (Other than Bali)

-Besides Bali, there are many alternate destinations to enjoy on an Indonesia vacation.
+Besides Bali, there are many alternate destinations to enjoy on an Indonesian vacation.

 Jakarta is the capital city of Indonesia.
 Located on the northwest coast of the island of Java, Jakarta is the economic, cultural, and political centre of Indonesia and is one of Asia’s fastest-growing cities.
 Towering 140 metres above Merdeka Square in central Jakarta, and topped with a pure gold flame, the National Monument symbolizes the fight for Indonesia.
 Dutch colonial buildings can be seen in Old Jakarta, while the Central Museum features statues dating back from the pre-Hindu period.
 A great shopping hub, Jakarta features numerous shopping malls and traditional markets.